 By Ken Kelly, Kelly Roofing.

-Note: This article was first published in Roofing Contractor magazine and the full article can be viewed here.
+Note: This article is a condensed version of the one first published in Roofing Contractor Magazine and the full article can be viewed here.